wtarit/UAS-Coding-Challenge-2023/README.md

 `server.py` is a fastapi server used to serve GPS coordinate by calling `GET /coordinate`.

-To run the server `uvicorn main:server`
+To run the server `uvicorn server:app`

 The server will update the GPS coordinate every one second. (if the request come in before the coordinate have been updated, the server will return old coordinate)